skylight-hq/skylight.digital/_projects/usaf_jocas.md

   <ul>
     <li>
-      Redesigning the user experience to better meet the needs of users &mdash; employees, supervisors, and admins
+      Redesigning the user experience to better meet the needs of users — employees, supervisors, and admins
     </li>